danielpes/resume/README.md

+# 🚧 Under Maintenance 🚧

+This repository is in the process of being updated

 # My Resume / CV

 This repository contains the code for my printable résumé made with web technologies.
 It uses the following stack: